goldfirere/cs113/policies.md

 unexpected bugs, minor illnesses, planned travel, etc. I will grant further extensions only in rare circumstances.
 You do not have to request to use a late day;
 they are automatically granted.

+Late days may *not* be used on the final project.

 Group work policy
 =================